cardano-scaling/hydra/docs/monthly/2023-08-monthly.md

 ## Conclusion

-The monthly review meeting for August 2023 was held on 2023-08-23 via Google Meet with these [slides][slides] and here is the [recording][recording] .. this time "broadcasting live from warm & sunny Colorado"!
+The monthly review meeting for August 2023 was held on 2023-08-23 via Google Meet with these [slides][slides] and the [recording][recording], 'broadcasting live from warm and sunny Colorado'!

-It has been an interesting & unusal month.
-Some of the team had been in Longmont, CO to prepare for the RareEvo event and we used the chance to have the meeting in a hybrid setting with some IO stakeholders attending live on-site and about 20 community members on-line.
+It has been an interesting and unusual month.
+Some of the team had been in Longmont, CO to prepare for the RareEvo event and we used the chance to have the meeting in a hybrid setting with some IO stakeholders attending live on-site and about 20 community members online.

-This time, the demo was about the updated tutorial and demonstrating the full setup of cardano-node, opening a Hydra head on `preprod` network and submitting transactions off-chain in 15 minutes!
+This time, the demo was about the updated tutorial and demonstrating the full setup of the cardano-node, opening a Hydra head on the pre-production network, and submitting transactions off-chain in 15 minutes!

-Notable feedback we got was about whether, when and how the Head protocol is going to be audited.
-While we will have an internal audit, which is already helping us hardening the protocol, there will be no big external audit being funded.
+The feedback we received included inquiries about the timing, method, and extent of the audit for the Head protocol.
+While we will have an internal audit, which is already helping us improve the protocol, there are no plans for a significant external audit with funding.
 We also had the chance to look into and learn about some Catalyst Fund10 proposals involving Hydra.
-Hopefully some or all of them get funded and we are looking forward to put Hydrazoa concept to test, realize ledger-mode operation, enable federated Heads besides other things.
+Hopefully, some or all of them get funded and we are looking forward to testing the Hydrazoa concept, implementing the ledger-mode operation, enabling federated Heads, and achieving other objectives.

-At the RareEvo event, we had the chance to meet and discuss with various people from the community.
-This ranges from known Hydra collaborators, over tech-savvy stake pool operators, to representatives of successful applications running on Cardano in need for scaling like [book.io](https://book.io/).
+At the RareEvo event, we had the chance to meet and communicate with various people from the community.
+This ranges from known Hydra collaborators to tech-savvy stake pool operators, to representatives of successful applications running on Cardano for scaling purposes like [book.io](https://book.io/).

-Also with a new full-time contributor on-board, we are keen to add more functionality while first applications ready up to utilize Hydra in production on mainnet.
+Also with a new full-time contributor on board, we are keen to add more functionality while the first applications prepare to utilize Hydra in production on mainnet.

 [slides]: https://docs.google.com/presentation/d/1MrCeUsYb3FQk7aCwMZdQs8mc5BfLOIjkK9gcWzgDdDc/edit#slide=id.g1f87a7454a5_0_1392